-The Town shall protect and preserve its historic, and archaeological resources.
+The Town shall protect and preserve its prehistoric, historic, and archaeological resources.
 The measurement of this objective shall be the extent to which such resources are protected, and the degree to which the following policies are implemented.

-The Town shall continue to update the list of existing landmarked properties and those under consideration.
+The Town shall continue to update the list of historic structures existing landmarked properties and those under consideration.

-The Town shall continue to designate structures, sites, and districts considered worthy of Landmarking in accordance with Chapter 54, Article IV, Historical Preservation Designation Procedure, of the Town's Code of Ordinances, with consideration of the following preservation policies:
+The Town shall cContinue to designate structures, sites, and districts considered worthy of Landmarking in accordance with Chapter 16, Article III Chapter 54, Article IV, Historical Preservation Designation Procedure, of the Town's Code of Ordinances, with consideration of the following preservation policies: